Threat Assessment: Perils Are Pointing To The Possibility Of Heartbreaking Losses

 Stocks rocketed to all-time highs between October 1990 and March of 2000 to register the longest bull market ever (9 years, 5 months).
-No matter how ridiculous the price-per-stock share - no matter the mindlessness associated with owning U.S. tech stocks at 65 times trailing profits (rather than 15) - the popular view had been that the Internet's "New Economy" had changed the rules of the game.
+No matter how ridiculous the price per stock share - no matter the mindlessness associated with owning U.S. tech stocks at 65 times trailing profits (rather than 15) - the popular view had been that the Internet's "New Economy" had changed the rules of the game.

 Unfortunately, it hadn't.

 The Nasdaq 100 ETF (NASDAQ:QQQ) gave up 80% of its value over the course of the 2000-2002 bear.
 Investors who had placed too much faith in the so-called long-term never accounted for the mathematical reality of severe loss.
-The 80% decline for QQQ required 13-plus years to break even on a nominal basis, yet it still HAS NOT recovered when adjusted for real purchasing power (inflation).
+The 80% decline for QQQ required 13-plus years to break-even on a nominal basis, yet it still HAS NOT recovered when adjusted for real purchasing power (inflation).

 Risk is the possibility of suffering severe losses like those that occurred in the 2000-2002 bear.
 It is not defined by how much money you place in stocks.
 It is not characterized by how optimistic the financial media are about corporate tax cuts and/or job-creating infrastructure spending.